practicaldsc/fa24/syllabus.md

 The course website, [practicaldsc.org](../), will contain links to all course content.
 There are also a few things you'll need to do to get set up.

+### Computer and Network Recommendations

+Make sure you have a laptop consistent with [CAEN recommendations](https://caen.engin.umich.edu/percomps/).

+Test your internet connection with the [UM Custom Speedtest website](http://umich.speedtestcustom.com/) and make sure it meets the [minimum requirements for any UM service](https://teamdynamix.umich.edu/TDClient/76/Portal/KB/ArticleDet?ID=5091).
+You'll need more bandwidth if there will be multiple simultaneous users in your household.

+Resources for help with computing equipment:
+- Information and Technology Services (ITS) [Laptop loaner program](https://its.umich.edu/computing/computers-software/sites-at-home)
+College of Engineering (CoE) [Office of Student Affairs](https://studentaffairs.engin.umich.edu/), email requests to coe-studentaffairs@umich.edu

+You may also use computer workstations in CAEN labs on campus or [connect remotely](https://caen.engin.umich.edu/connect/).

 ### Websites

 You'll need to make accounts on the following sites: